Qitmeershehzadghzi/Qitmeershehzadghzi/README.md

 - 💞️ I’m looking to collaborate on backend.
 - 📫 How to reach me qitmeershehzad1@gmail.com
-i enrolled in smit in web-development course and now i learn reactjs.
+i enrolled in smit in web-development course and now i learn backend.